-Rhythmic gymnastics is an optional discipline.
-It made its debut on the Commonwealth Games program in 1994, and has been included in most editions since.
+Rhythmic gymnastics is an optional discipline at the Commonwealth Games.
+It made its debut on the program in 1994, and has been included in most editions since.
 Rhythmic Gymnastics was left off the program in 2002.

 - The Rhythmic Gymnastics program is for women only, performing in both team and individual competition across four apparatus.

 - Judging is based on the skill of the gymnast in leaps, balances, pivots, flexibility, apparatus handling and artistic effect.

 - Gymnasts will compete in a team event which counts as both a medal event and the qualification round for the Individual All-Around and Individual Apparatus events.